Venezuela, Bolivarian Republic of

 |Qualified laboratory’s personnel||28||59|

 In 2000 the “Plan Bolivar 2000”, a civil-military plan was established to provide contingent solutions to urgent problems.
 Its goal is to improve the quality of life in the areas of health, education and infrastructure.
-The National Armed Forces and the civilian population are integral part of this process.
+The National Armed Forces and the civilian population are an integral part of this process.

 In 2004 presidential President Hugo Chavez determined that all military hospitals would provide free care for the civilian population.